dm2912/Crystal/README.md

 + System logo's moved to svg from png
 + System logo's can now be changed independant of layout
-+ All system text is done but detailed layouts still need doing 28/9/20
++ All system text is done but detailed layouts still need doing
-+ All logo's now complete
++ 'SOLO' wallpapers now removed
-+ System descriptions moved to language files for future translation
++ System descriptions moved to language files

 To do

 + Do all individual layouts for detailed system views
 + Do all missing graphics
-+ Tidy up controller image files to align properly in all views
++ Tidy up logo files to align properly in all views
 + Fanart view
 + Theming for collections